Leaving Neverland: Criticisms of allegations

-In January 2019, the Jackson estate issued a press release condemning the film: "The two accusers testified under oath that these events never occurred.
+In January 2019, the Jackson estate issued a press release condemning the film as a tabloid-style character assassination, stating that "The two accusers testified under oath that these events never occurred.
 They have provided no independent evidence and absolutely no proof in support of their accusations."
 On the day of the HBO premiere of Leaving Neverland: Part One, the estate posted Live in Bucharest on YouTube.
 The next day, to coincide with the broadcast of Part Two, the estate posted another concert film, Live at Wembley July 16, 1988.

 Fans of Jackson demanded the Sundance Film Festival cancel the screening.
 At the Sundance premiere, Robson and Safechuck said they had received death threats from fans.
 Fans organized an internet campaign, protests outside Channel 4's office, and a crowdfunded campaign placing posters with the slogan "Facts don't lie.
-People do" on public transport.
-On March 13, Transport for London announced it would remove the adverts after the charity Survivors Trust complained that they could discourage victims of sexual abuse from coming forward.
-On 27 February, the Southern Christian Leadership Conference wrote a letter asking HBO to reconsider airing the film, calling it a "posthumous lynching".
+People do." on public transport.
+On March 13, Transport for London announced it would remove the adverts after the charity The Survivors Trust complained that they could discourage victims of sexual abuse from coming forward.
+On February 27, the Southern Christian Leadership Conference wrote a letter asking HBO to reconsider airing the film, calling it a "posthumous lynching".

 Several men who were friends of Jackson as children, including some who were named in the documentary as other victims, defended him and denounced the documentary.
-The American actor Corey Feldman called it "one-sided" and said Jackson never approached him inappropriately.
+American actor Corey Feldman called it "one-sided" and said Jackson never approached him inappropriately.
 He later said that his comments "[weren't] meant in any way to question the validity of the victims".
 Feldman told Rolling Stone that his relationship with Jackson was "the standard grooming process that [Robson and Safechuck] describe ... everything was similar [to what happened to me] up until the sexual part".
-The American singer Aaron Carter, a friend of Jackson as a child, said in 2019 "there was one thing that he [Jackson] did that was a little bit inappropriate"; however, after the release of Leaving Neverland, said the incident had not been sexual.
+American singer Aaron Carter, a friend of Jackson as a child, said in 2019 "there was one thing that he [Jackson] did that was a little bit inappropriate"; however, after the release of Leaving Neverland, said the incident had not been sexual.
 He remembered Jackson as "an amazing guy" and said his accusers were "full of crap".
 Barnes and Culkin, whom the documentary suggests replaced Robson and Safechuck when Jackson "pushed them out", also denied any inappropriate behavior from Jackson.
 Culkin restated that he had never seen inappropriate behavior from Jackson, and said he had no reason to conceal anything now that Jackson had died.